quantling/create_vtl_corpus/README.rst

 result if more information as the pitch contour is available.
 It is especially useful when working with the `PAULE <https://github.com/quantling/paule>`__ framework.

+Currently the package supports the following languages:
+   - German
+   - English

 Version 2.0.0 and later
 -----------------------
 From version 2.0.0 we are relying on the new segment-to-gesture API introduced